samkgpt/github-apis/README.md

 })();
 ```

-For more body options flow [github docs][github-docs], set the param into the body.
+For more body options follow [github docs][github-docs], set the param into the body.

 To [authenticate][github-oauth2] with GitHub, set the [`token`][github-token] option.